 It’s Not Just About the Light

 Most people think roosters crow because they see the sun.
 But even in complete darkness, they still crow around the same time.
-That’s because they follow a circadian rhythm - an internal timer that keeps track of day and night.
+That’s because they follow a circadian rhythm, an internal timer that keeps track of day and night, much like the patterns that define our time zones across the world.

 Roosters are early risers by nature.
 Their crow is like a wake-up call for the flock.
-It’s also a way to claim territory before other animals are even awake.
+It’s also a way to claim territory before other animals are even awake, a behavior as consistent as the world clock ticking across continents.

 What Science Says About the Crow

 Researchers in Japan studied roosters in labs with no windows.
 The birds still crowed early in the morning, without sunlight.
-That confirmed what farmers already knew: roosters don’t need the sunrise to tell them when it’s morning.
+That confirmed what farmers already knew: roosters don’t need the sunrise to tell them when it’s morning, similar to how IANA time zone systems operate without direct reliance on daylight but follow an internal structure.

 They’re running on a kind of built-in clock that resets every 24 hours.
-Light helps fine-tune it, but it’s not the boss of the rooster’s routine.
+Light helps fine-tune it, but it’s not the boss of the rooster’s routine, something humans have long observed when creating tools like the alarm clock to mimic nature’s rhythm.

 Reasons Roosters Crow (Beyond Just Sunrise)